oracle-livelabs/apex/object-storage-workflow/download-file/download-file.md

     ![Set Link Icon](images/set-link-icon.png " ")

 4. Finally, it's time to perform a comprehensive test.
-The application should be accessed by logging in with the user **Lucille** to view the original task that was created for uploading to object storage earlier.
+Log into the application with 'APEX_USER' and upload a new project file, as done before.
+Then access the application by logging in with the user **Lucille** to view this task that was just created.

+    >**Note: You may also see the previously uploaded file in a previous task that was used for testing.**

     ![Login Lucille](images/final-test-1.png " ")